mei-friend/mei-friend.github.io/pages/quickstart.md

 ---
 layout: page
-title: Quickstart
+title: Quickstart guide
 permalink: /quickstart/
 ---

 # Quickstart guide

 Here we walk you through a short interaction with the mei-friend editor.
-For more in-depth instruction, please see the [mei-friend documentation]({{ site.baseurl }}/docs/).
+For more in-depth instruction, please see the [mei-friend documentation]({{ site.baseurl }}/docs).
 Also consider consulting the handy [cheat sheet]({{ site.baseurl }}/cheatsheet).

 ## What is MEI?